Kcraft059/Kcraft059/README.md

 ## TL;DR :

-_I'm a silly kid trying to learn IT by themselves, I code on feelings, while never finishing any project and my learning method makes my code a bit unorthodox.
+_A silly kid trying to learn IT by themselves, Icoding on feelings, never finishing any project and coding on feelings.
 You might just wanna see ppl more talented than me... ^^'_

 > [!NOTE]